 1. Understand Where Users Spend Time on your Site

-To best optimise your site with Ezoic, it's necessary to spend some time finding out about a typical user journey.
-When a visitor follows a link from Facebook, for example, what is the first page of your site they see?
-We recommend finding your top landing pages by going to Google Analytics, then Behavior > Site Content > Landing Pages:
+To best optimise your site with Ezoic for monetization, it's necessary to spend some time finding out about a typical user journey.
+You can find your top landing pages on Google Analytics by going to Behavior > Site Content > Landing Pages:

 2. Use LOTS of Placeholders

 Insert as many placeholders as you possibly can where there is the content to Support it.
 Depending on content length, most publishers see best results with at least 15 placeholders per page.
 Obviously the system will not show an ad in every placeholder - it all depends on the preference of each individual user - here is more information on how they work.
 Think of a placeholder as a place where an ad can potentially go, rather than a normal ad tag.

 We encourage you to enable placeholders to auto-detect "similar pages" within the Ad Tester Chrome Extension, (which you can download from the Chrome Web Store) and that you then deactivate the extension and browse landing pages with a different layout or setup to check these placeholders have translated across in the correct positions.
 If, when you have first inserted the placeholder, you find it does not translate across correctly, try removing certain sizes or aligning the placeholder differently with the Chrome Extension:

 You should insert a placeholder of every position type on each of your pages where there is the content to support it.
 These should go in the following descending order down the page: top of page, under page title, under first paragraph, under second paragraph, bottom of page, in-content 1, in-content 2 etc. You should also add top of page sidebar, mid sidebar, and sidebar bottom where applicable.
 In the Chrome Extension, each 'Position Type' is shown as a different colored placeholder - which can be useful when you are checking!